ashutoshmjain/gita/src/prologue.md

 # Prologue

-`Krishna Dwaipayana` was destined to compile thousands of sacred insights from sages (`Rishies`).
-He crystallized, then existing, entire wisdom into four foundational volumes — the `Vedas`.
+`Krishna Dwaipayana` was destined to compile thousands of sacred insights from sages (`Rishies`) - old and new.
+He crystallized, then decrypted and tested (for truth) wisdom into four foundational volumes — the `Vedas`.
 For this legendary work, he was conferred the most coveted title in literature — `Ved Vyasa` (the chief editor of Vedas).
-This work, in itself, was virtuous enough to dedicate many lives; though, his real goal was even bigger!
+This work, in itself, was virtuous enough to dedicate many lives; though, his real accomplishment was even bigger!
+His goal was to welcome the eighth incarnation of `Hari`, understand wisdom 'as is' from the divine head, and preserve it for ever in every human mind through one of the most potent narrative ever told - `Bhagvat Gita`.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 `Dwaipayana's` literary work was no accident.
 He came from a lineage of scholarly sages.
-His father `Maharishi Parāśara` spoke titles such as `Brihat Parāśara Hora` — foundational work on Astrology; `Krishi Parāśara` — Agriculture;  `Vrkayurveda` — Botany, and `Vishnu Purana`[^vishnu] — Stories of `Hari`, the manifestative potency of the knowledge.
+His father `Maharishi Parāśara` spoke titles such as
+- `Brihat Parāśara Hora` — foundational work on Astrology;
+- `Krishi Parāśara` — Agriculture;
+- `Vrkayurveda` — Botany, and
+- `Vishnu Purana`[^vishnu] — Philosophy of manifestation.

 His grand father `Sakti Muni`, was the first to understand `Karm Yoga` .
-And his great grand father `Vasishtha` was titled `Bramh`[^bramh]-`rishi` (The guardian of eternal knowledge). `Krishna's` lineage predetermined his destiny — as if someone planned a multi-generational project to instantiate preservation of knowledge through written words.
+And his great grand father `Vasishtha` was titled `Bramh`[^bramh]-`rishi` (The guardian of eternal knowledge). `Dwaipayana's` lineage predetermined his destiny — as if someone planned a multi-generational project to instantiate preservation of knowledge through written words.

-Not only did `Dwaipayana` edit the four Vedas, he scribed eighteen `Puranas` and also wrote the master piece `Jaya` (victory)  — a historical narrative that included the story of Lord Sri `Krsna`[^krsna] and `Arjuna`.
+Not only did `Dwaipayana` edit the four Vedas, he compiled eighteen `Puranas` and also wrote the master piece `Jaya` (victory)  — a historical narrative of the early age.
 History interwoven into thousands of stories meshed up like a knowledge graph.
 This was probably the first time an epic was "written" at such a scale.

-> `Jaya` was later expanded into a mega-epic, `Mahabharata`, his familial memoir - spanning his own, and next two generations. `Mahabharata`, with around 1.8 million words, is the longest written poetic collection ever, in any language, old or new.
+> `Jaya` was later expanded into a mega-epic, `Mahabharata`.
+With around 1.8 million words, `Mahabharata`, is the longest written poetic collection ever, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.

 More than the size, the poetry such that it inspired `Kalidasa`, the Shakespeare of Sanskrit . `Abhijnana Shakuntalam` is a rewrite of the plot first conceived by `Dwaipayana` in `Mahabharata`.